rgfx/claude-powerline/README.md

 }
 ```

+> [!NOTE]
-> **Note:** Using `npx` automatically downloads and runs the latest version, ensuring you always have the newest features and fixes without manual updates.
+> Using `npx` automatically downloads and runs the latest version, ensuring you always have the newest features and fixes without manual updates.

 ## Usage